-Shepherd Community : Rearing milch cattle; production ofmilk and trade in cattle is the main source of livelihood of these coommunities.
-They reside mostly on hill plateaus.
+Shepherd Community : Rearing of milch cattle; production of milk and trade in cattle is the main source of livelihood of these community.
+Reside mostly on hill plateaus.
 Environmental degradation, lack of veterinary aids due to remoteness of the area, scarcity of green and nutritious fodder in summer season impacting quality and quantity of milk.

 Youths: The migration of youths is the major problem in the work area.
-Hence to rekindle interest of these rural youths in agriculture and allied activities as well as to develop a cadre of technicians for the SJSM promoted programmes, to develop entrepreneurship among the rural youths and extension of technologies in agriculture and allied activities at grass root level SJSM promoted the 3 years Diploma course at Rammala for the 10th and 12th passed students (girls and boys).
+Hence to rekindle interest of these rural youths in agriculture and allied activities as well as to develop a cadre of technicians in the SJSM promoted programmes, to develop entrepreneurship among the rural youths and extension of agriculture and allied activities related technologies at grass root level, SJSM promoted the 3 years Diploma course at Rammala for the 10th and 12th passed students.
 This Agriculture Technology school is affiliated to Mahatma Phule Agricultural University, Rahuri.

-Scheduled Cast (Dalits): Though not in large numbers in the project region they encounter social exclusion and discrimination.
+Scheduled Cast (Dalits): They encounter social exclusion and discrimination.
 They are almost landless and depend on manual labour employment for their survival.

 Women: Multiple deprivations viz. gender based discrimination, violence, ownership over productive assets and property, restrictions on mobility, decision making about self-development make them the most powerless entities.

-Margial Farmers : Comprise of a large majority in the project region.
-Environmental destruction, climate changes, agriculture policies promoting high inputes and highvalue value crops has affected their survival very deeply.
+Marginal Farmers : Comprise of a majority in the project region.
+Environmental destruction, climate changes, agriculture policies, promoting high input and high value crops has affected their survival very deeply.

-Rural Artisans : Thecane and bamboo crafs makers , traditional healers, NTFP collectors, food and fruit processors etc. arethe rural artisans.
-They are facing the problems like lack oftechnological interventions, lack of knowledge and facilities for value addition, preservation and packaging methods, lack of marketing skills methods, lack of marketing skills and facilities
+Rural Artisans : The cane and bamboo crafts makers , traditional healers, Non Timber Forest Produce (NTFP) collectors, food and fruit processors etc. are the rural artisans.
+They are facing the problems like lack of technological interventions, lack of knowledge and facilities for value addition, preservation and packaging methods, lack of marketing skills and facilities